HermanL02/WarwickUniversity-Notes/202401/PPT.md

 # What's the Future?
 - E2EE should still be applied
 - E2EE should be an option
--

 # Questions
-## What about other types of
+## What about the other types of data access government requires?
+Why don't you mention them today?
-- Summary of key points.
+- Lack of time
-- Personal reflection on the topic.

-## Slide 10: References
+## References
 - Map: https://www.gp-digital.org/world-map-of-encryption/#
 - UK: https://www.technologyreview.com/2023/10/16/1081694/the-fight-over-the-future-of-encryption-explained/
 - China, Iran and Russia: https://www.csis.org/analysis/crypto-wars-are-over
 - US: https://portswigger.net/daily-swig/western-governments-double-down-efforts-to-curtail-end-to-end-encryption
 -
-- Grammar Correction and Speech Practice: ChatGPT
+- Grammar Correction and Speech Practice tool applied: Chat GPT